oracle-livelabs/weblogic/webcenter-content/wcc-document-security/07-verify-folder-documents-security/07-verify-folder-documents-security.md

 4. Verify you don't see **Delete** menu
 ![This image shows the WCC TrainingAdmin Menu](./images/trainingadmin-delete.png "WCC Instance TrainingAdmin Menu")

-## Task 12: Verify Document access set by different ACLs.
+## Task 12: Verify Document access set by different ACLs

 1. Login to WCC RedwoodUI as HRRep1/Welcome1 and navigate to **root** > **HRDocs** folder
 2. Select checkbox against the file uploaded in **Lab 4: Create Folders and Files and set Different Security Permissions** > **Task 10: Upload document and Set Access List**
 3. Verify you don't see **Move**, **Copy**, **Check In**, **Check out**, **Rename** and **Delete** menu